-This article will look at the best tennis ball machines on the market, for beginner, intermediate and advanced players, as well as those in different price brackets.
+This article will look at the best tennis ball machines on the market, for beginner, intermediate and advanced players.

 As you can see, some tennis ball machines have a lot more features than others, and like most things, you usually get what you pay for.